 Recognizing powerful female leaders is a critical ingredient to advancing our mission.
-Our annual awards aim to empower women in broadcasting, cable, telecommunications, digital media and technology to achieve professional success, to aim higher and to be recognized for their achievements.
+Our annual awards aim to empower women in Canada's digital economy to aim higher and to be recognized for their achievements.

 Each spring, WCT shines a spotlight on the achievements of individual women and companies at our Gala.